makersacademy/bowling-challenge/README.md

 - I want to be able to register a strike

 - As a bowling person
+- So I can kep playing
+- I want to start a new frame after the first

+- As a bowling person
+- In order to keep score
+- I want to keep a running total of each frame

+- As a bowling person
+- So I finish my game before the bowling alley closes
+- I Want to play a maximum of 10 frames

+- As a bowling person
 - In order to keep the score in the event of a spare
-- i want to add a bonus score of up to 10 from the next bowl
+- i want to add a bonus score of up to 10 to the running total from the next bowl

 - As a bowling person
 - In order to keep the score in the event of a strike